Courses in 2014 - All our scheduled course have now finished

 The Christon Bank farmhouse has been lovingly restored by the Gilbert family and now includes a pond and wildflower meadow.

 The kitchen garden lies on the north side (to the left of the picture).
-After 4 weeks of clearing, digging and sowing, the garden is now taking shape.
-Our first students worked hard to finish sowing potatoes, lettuce, rocket and radishes.
-We rotavated a couple of times when the sun was shining and - hey presto - the garden is 'set" to go!
 The soil is a heavy well drained loam with few nasty weeds - no creeping buttercup or couch, just a few nettles.
 The biggest challenge was digging out a few very old tree stumps whose roots have gone under the walls.
 You can see the massive (recently re-pointed) south facing wall which will give the garden such a beneficial micro-climate.